Adventure – what is it to you?

 I no longer have any disdain for the plot or its three roles, but view it as totally masterful education program for us to progress through, eventually becoming conscious heroes in service to others and to ourselves.

-As the years sped by, I’ve also become an old woman, an elder.
+As the years sped by, I’ve also become an elder.
 Unless my life span greatly extends or the vision of physical immortality becomes an actuality, I’m not sure I will have time to leave behind my full discovery.
 I’ve written some books, but they all need to be reviewed and updated with the discoveries I’ve now made by journeying inside to my inner self.
 I view this as my legacy in service to those seeking the same answers I had when I started this conscious journey over six decades ago.

 Since time could be running out, it makes me wonder if possibly the design is for everyone to wake up themselves to the plot and its three roles.
 After all, we weren’t given a manual when we were born that explained all of this to us.
 We have to go through one experience after another until we get it right…